Moonraker space station ('Moonraker,' 1979)

 The Resolute ('Lost In Space,' 2018)

+According to IGN, the 2018 reboot of 'Lost in Space' was a remake of the 1965 show following the Robinson family's adventures in outer space.
+Whilst the ship in the original was named the Jupiter 2, Netflix's reboot ditched the name but kept the familiar saucer design.
 While the Resolute looks cool, there definitely are some issues with this ship.
 There's the not-so-small matter that a single alien robot could cause a lot of damage, which makes us wonder how the ship was expected to make the jump from Earth to Alpha Centauri if it was so delicate.
 Also, the Resolute seems to have a lot of problems picking up small transport ships on the surface, unless the ships are able to communicate directly with a strong enough signal.
 What about away missions?
 Otherwise, though, the ship is comfortable and large and even open to families, which is more than can be said for some of the other ships in this group.

 NEXT: A whimsical mystrery